 Copy trading as the name suggests, is when you copy the trades a successful trader makes. eToro, the largest copy trading network, makes the entire process automatic.
 You can find top traders using their search tools, then with a click of a button, allocate funds to automatically copy the trades that this person makes.

-On eToro, everybody’s trades are made public, so you can easily find people who are successfully making money trading, and copy their trades.
-As an investor you’ll benefit by tapping into the wisdom and knowledge of top traders.
-And as a Trader, if people copy you, you’ll earn a commission.
+On eToro, everybody's trades are made public, so you can easily find people who in the past have made good trades, and copy their trades.
+As an investor you'll benefit by tapping into the wisdom and knowledge of top traders.
+And as a Trader, if people copy you, you'll earn a commission.

 I've been using the platform for over 5 years, and am a huge fan.
 So i've put together this guide on how to create your own copy trading portfolio.